ZHONG YUE

 Overview

-ZHONG YUE RESTAURANT in Elmhurst underwent a NYC health inspection on April 10, 2025.
+ZHONG YUE in Elmhurst underwent a NYC health inspection on April 10, 2025.
 The inspection found 1 violation, including 1 critical.

 Address